 Grow sunflowers from seed

-Who doesn’t love this cheery, bold and bright flower.
+Who doesn’t love this cheery, bold and bright flower?
 They’re incredibly easy to grow and shoot up quickly.
 Now is the perfect time to sow seeds outdoors for blooms from June through to September.
-We’ve just planted a couple of seeds sent by the school for the PTA sunflower competition.
-They provided a soil coin, the seed and a biodegradable pot.
-These can be started indoors and then the pot can be planted directly into the ground outside when the sunflower is a particular height.
+You can even plant a seed in an individual biodegradable pot containing a soil coin and start off indoors.
+The pot can then be planted directly into the ground outside when the sunflower is ready.
+The Big Sunflower Project has some handy hints and tips on the transition from indoor to outdoor.

 Make a miniature terrarium – mini garden in a jar